rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 cache_ufs format path size nbFolderNiv1 nbFolderNiv2
 ```

-Multiple caches can be defined on different file systems to optimize access times.
+It is possible to define multiple caches on different file systems to optimize access times.

 Example: